Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ```

 ### Modules
-The `autodiffcc` package will have four modules:
+The `autodiffcc` package has four modules:

 |Module|Basic Functionality|
 |-|-|